Cancer Remission Definition: What Does It Mean to Be in Cancer Remission?

 • A persistent cough

-After a physical exam, your doctor may order blood tests or an imaging test.
-If these diagnostic tools suggest cancer, your oncologist will order a biopsy to confirm the type and stage of your cancer and to determine an appropriate cancer treatment plan.
+After a physical exam, your doctor may order blood tests or imaging tests.
+If these suggest cancer has returned, your oncologist may recommend a biopsy to confirm the diagnosis and develop an appropriate cancer treatment plan.

 Treatment Options for Recurrent Cancer